Mage Knight Board Game: Expansions and Re-releases

 Mage Knight Board Game: Ultimate Edition was released in December 2018 by WizKids.
 The Ultimate Edition included the base game along with all of three previously released expansions.
 Mage Knight: Dual Color Card Expansion was released in 2019 and included cards that were previously only contained within the Ultimate Edition.

 In July 2016, the Star Trek: Frontiers board game was released utilizing gameplay and systems from Mage Knight Board Game.

-In March 2024 WizKids announced a new expansion, The Apocalypse Dragon, which is expected to be released in 2025.

 Critical reception

 The overall reception of the board game was positive.
 Entropymag says that the game "stand(s) apart from even the best sandboxes found in electronic games."
 TechRaptor rated it a 10.0 and described it as "one of the best, if not the best, solo game on the market."
 Board Games Land similarly mentioned that it "holds the crown as the best solo board game" and The Thoughtful Gamer said "you know it’s going to be difficult, but in the end it’s going to be a rewarding experience."

 Within the first month of the game's release it was sold out due to an overwhelming response, prompting a second release.